-In this experimental setup, we did not introduce any radar historical context as conditional input; instead, we explicitly used language as high-level semantic information to characterize the overall propagation direction, evolutionary trend, and structural changes of the precipitation system.
-This extreme setting, which removes visual priors, allows for a clearer evaluation of the role and expressive power of linguistic semantics itself in guiding and constraining the spatiotemporal generation process.
+In this experiment, all historical radar inputs are removed, and generation is conditioned solely on language describing propagation direction, evolution, and structural changes.
+This extreme setting isolates the contribution of linguistic semantics and enables a clear assessment of language-guided spatiotemporal control.

-To rigorously assess this language-to-dynamics alignment, we estimate dense optical flow between consecutive predicted radar frames and summarize the overall motion using the dominant direction, computed as the magnitude-weighted circular mean of flow orientations.
-This statistic captures the bulk advection behavior of the generated precipitation systems while remaining robust to local fluctuations.
-Angles are defined in image coordinates, where 0° denotes rightward motion and 90° denotes downward motion.
+To quantify language--dynamics alignment, we compute dense optical flow between consecutive predicted frames and estimate the dominant motion direction as the magnitude-weighted circular mean of flow orientations.
+This statistic captures bulk advection behavior while remaining robust to local fluctuations, where 0° denotes rightward motion and 90° denotes downward motion.

-As illustrated in Fig.~\ref{fig:start1_a}, different textual motion descriptions induce clearly separable and semantically consistent dominant motion patterns in the generated precipitation videos.
-For example, a prompt describing coherent rightward propagation yields a dominant motion direction of $1.0^\circ$, whereas a prompt specifying leftward and downward movement results in a dominant direction of $159.8^\circ$.
-The resulting angular separation closely reflects the semantic contrast expressed in the prompts, indicating a systematic alignment between linguistic motion cues and geometric trajectories in physical space.
+As shown in Figures~\ref{fig:start1_a} and~\ref{fig:start1_b}, different textual descriptions induce distinctly separable and semantically consistent dominant motion patterns.
+For instance, a rightward-propagation prompt yields a dominant direction of $1.0^\circ$, whereas a leftward-downward prompt results in $159.8^\circ$, closely reflecting the semantic contrast in the language input.

-These observations suggest that the proposed method supports semantically guided and physically interpretable spatiotemporal dynamics, extending beyond purely pixel-wise prediction toward structured motion control.
-By imposing high-level language-aware motion constraints, the model promotes coherent precipitation propagation through global consistency, which complements local pattern modeling and provides a mechanistic explanation for the observed improvements in event-based and spatial metrics such as CSI and FSS.
-Overall, this demonstrates the potential of incorporating domain-relevant motion knowledge via natural language priors to enable more interpretable and controllable weather prediction.
+These results demonstrate that the model achieves semantically guided and physically interpretable motion control.
+Language-aware constraints promote globally coherent precipitation propagation that complements local pattern modeling, providing a mechanistic explanation for improvements in event-based and spatial metrics such as CSI and FSS.